SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

         ingest_otlp:
           enabled: true
     ```
-    The `ingest_otlp` will enable support for OpenTelemetry based data, which is required for the ingestion of distributed traces and metrics.
+    The `ingest_otlp` will enable support for OpenTelemetry-based data, which is required for the ingestion of distributed traces and metrics.

 1. Apply the configuration with the following command:

     ```
     kubectl apply -n sap-cloud-logging-integration -f cloud-logging-instance.yaml
     ```
-    This will trigger the provisioning of a SAP CLoud Logging instance
+    This will trigger the provisioning of a SAP Cloud Logging instance
    > [!TIP]
-   > In this guide you create an instance of SAP Cloud Logging with the SAP BTP service operator, which is the recommended way.
+   > In this guide, you create an instance of SAP Cloud Logging with the SAP BTP service operator, which is the recommended way.
 It takes care of creation and periodic rotation of the required secret.
-See [Create an SAP Cloud Logging Instance through SAP BTP Service Operator](https://help.sap.com/docs/cloud-logging/cloud-logging/create-sap-cloud-logging-instance-through-sap-btp-service-operator)
+See [Create an SAP Cloud Logging Instance through SAP BTP Service Operator](https://help.sap.com/docs/cloud-logging/cloud-logging/create-sap-cloud-logging-instance-through-sap-btp-service-operator).
    However, you can choose any other method of creating the instance and the secret, as long as the parameter for the OTLP ingestion is enabled in the instance.
 For details, see [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters).

 1. Wait for the instance to be created.
 You can check its status using the following command: